Best 8K TVs to Buy in 2023: Best 8K TVs Plus Everything You Need to Know about 8K

 Sure, a few functionalities are lacking here and there.
 It doesn't support Dolby Vision, which is due to Samsung's engagement with HDR10+ rather than a flaw with the QN900A; its support for Dolby Atmos is limited, but we'd assume that if you're investing in this, you're also prepared to invest in an external Atmos solution.

-What you do get is a lot of stuff, a lot of it is boisterous, a lot of it is loud and colourful.
+What you do get is a lot of stuff, a lot of it is boisterous, and a lot of it is loud and colorful.
 We tested the 75-inch model and found its HDR performance to be class-leading, its 4K upscaling to be entirely believable, its peak brightness to be much exceeding that of OLED (it reached 4,000 nits at one point), and its contrast to be absolutely astonishing.

 As our entire Samsung QN900A review demonstrates, the QN900A is a complete package.
 With full HDMI 2.1 support and as much VRR, ALL, and FreeSync as you can eat, it's ready for next-gen gaming.
 Big-screen Playstation 5 games have never looked so amazing.
 Although the sound isn't spectacular, it sounds very good in the context of a TV this tiny and bezel-free (particularly when paired with one of Samsung's Q Symphony soundbars).